AngelKusik/RenataAlbuquerquePortfolio/README.md

 <hr>
 <h2>👩‍💻 Usage</h2>
-- Navigate through the different sections of the website using the navigation menu.
+<p>- Navigate through the different sections of the website using the navigation menu.</p>
-- Click on project images to view detailed information and additional images.
+<p>- Click on project images to view detailed information and additional images.</p>
-- Use the contact form to get in touch with me for inquiries, collaborations, or feedback.
+<p>- Use the contact form to get in touch with me for inquiries, collaborations, or feedback.</p>

 <hr>